 There are many popular college bloggers as proof of this such as Sophia Lee from BySophiaLee.com who started her blog in between college classes and is now a full-time successful blogger after graduation.

-So rethink your skills, learn more if you think that can help you, or start your own endeavors online.
+So rethink your skills, or add more skills to your repertoire and start your own endeavors online.
 The possibilities are truly limitless.

 Find job opportunities abroad